 Fingerprint is one of the essential forensic techniques in the analyzing of the criminal evidence because of its uniqueness and persistence.
 Not only fingerprint, blood, DNA, handwriting, hair, fibers, foot prints are very useful in the investigation of the crime scene.
 Among them, fingerprint have been used for centuries in criminal Investigation in order to identify the person whether it can be the suspects, the victims or the witness, etc. [23].
-When the crime scene examiner discovered the print from the crime scene, they collected the print and made analysis in very detail, and then they reported the analysis results to the law enforcement.
+When the crime scene, they collected the print and made analysis in very detail, and then they reported the analysis results to the law enforcement.